offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 `{bm} /(Kinds\/Pod)_TOPIC/i`

 Containers are deployed in Kubernetes via pods.
-A pod is is a set of containers grouped together, often containers that are tightly coupled and / or are required to work in close proximity of each other (e.g. on the same host).
+A pod is a set of containers grouped together, often containers that are tightly coupled and / or are required to work in close proximity of each other (e.g. on the same host).

 ```{svgbob}
 .--------------------------------.